‘The Walking Dead’ Season 10: Details Emerge Regarding Michonne’s Departure

 “We’ll also get to showcase good, old-fashioned Michonne being a bada*s,” Kang also revealed.

-As Digital Spy points out, Kang has previously made reference to the way in which Michonne will exit the show.
-Then, she has referred to the departure as having “some fallout and emotional consequences” but in a “very particular way.”
+As Digital Spy points out, Kang has previously made references to the way in which Michonne will exit the show.
+She has referred to the departure as having “some fallout and emotional consequences” but in a “very particular way.”

 Once again, Kang has been very cryptic about Michonne’s exit and viewers will just have to tune in to upcoming episodes of The Walking Dead to find out more regarding Michonne’s departure.